intelops/genval/README.md

 -  `cuemod` Create a workspace for generating and validating Kubernetes and related config files.
 - `artifact` Manage pushing and pulling built artifacts from OCI compliant container registries.

-AAdditionally, a helpful command called `showjson` allows users to view the JSON representation of input files passed to Genval.
+Additionally, a helpful command called `showjson` allows users to view the JSON representation of input files passed to Genval.
 By using this command, users can specify an input file, such as a **Dockerfile**, **Terraform file** and obtain its corresponding JSON representation.
 Since many policies are written based on JSON structured input, this feature facilitates users in developing custom policies in **Rego** and **CEL**.

 > All commands accept inputs from both local files and remote URLs, such as those from a Git repository in raw format.
 If you wish to query files from https://github.com, authentication to GitHub via a Personal Access Token (PAT) is required.
 To set this up, create an environment variable named GITHUB_TOKEN and assign it your PAT.
 Here's how to do it: export GITHUB_TOKEN=<Your...PAT>.